-Criteria for Selecting a Sensortherm Pyrometer
+Criteria for Selecting an appropiate Sensortherm Pyrometer

 The material to be measured largely determines which spectral range of the pyrometer should be selected.
 For metal measurements, the shortest possible spectral range for a precise measurement is advantageous.
 Due to technical reasons the beginning of a temperature range may be limited to a higher starting temperature, therefore a model must be selected with a slightly higher spectral range, e.g. longer wavelength.
 To compensate for product temperature differences all devices are equipped with an adjustable emissivity setting.
 Other materials are usually measured in specially rated pyrometer wavelengths found by material analysis as suited for this purpose.
 The field of application is explained by the respective pyrometer models, but also we are pleased to advise you.

 Most measuring object temperatures can be determined well with standard 1-channel pyrometers.
 However, in some cases the choice of a ratio pyrometer (2-channel pyrometer) is required, which simultaneously measures in two spectral ranges and determines the temperature by quotient formation.
 The common use of such devices is at measurements through polluted viewing glasses or at measuring objects that are smaller than the pyrometer‘s spot size.
 However, for an error-free measurement an increasingly polluting of the viewing window must run with the same absorption factor in the two spectral ranges, otherwise varying degrees of deviations will arise at different measuring temperatures.